 · In the church, redemption in Christ gives men and women an equal share in the blessings of salvation; nevertheless, some governing and teaching roles within the church are restricted to men (Gal 3:28; 1 Cor 11:2-16; 1 Tim 2:11-15).

-Something is strange about the Danvers wording here: If men and women have equal share in the blessings of salvation, but some governing and teaching roles are restricted to men, are those roles not part of the blessings of salvation?
-Is having a teaching/ governing role in church not a blessing, or not for the saved?
+Something is strange about the Danvers wording here: If men and women have an equal share in the blessings of salvation, but some governing and teaching roles are restricted to men, are those roles not part of the blessings of salvation?
+Is having a teaching/ governing role in the church not a blessing, or not for the saved?